devops-snap-shoot/snap-hero/README.md

 # Instalation
 Set up a virtual environment and install the requirements
-$ python3 -m venv .venv
+$ python3 -m venv venv

 # To activate this environment, use:
-$ source .venv/bin/activate
+$ source venv/bin/activate
 $ pip install -r requirements.txt

 # To deactivate this environment, use:
 $ source deactivate

-# si se necesita recrear requirements:
+si se necesita recrear requirements:
 $ pip freeze > requirements.txt

-# en caso de  ERROR: Failed building wheel for chroma-hnswliben caso de export HNSWLIB_NO_NATIVE=1 despues
+en caso de  ERROR: Failed building wheel for chroma-hnswliben caso de export HNSWLIB_NO_NATIVE=1 despues
 $ pip install HNSWLIB

 # To run the app, use:
-# $ streamlit run streamlit_app.py
- $ streamlit run snap_app/home.py
+$ streamlit run snap_app/1_🏠_Home.py
 $ sh run.sh

 # 🐳 Run App using Docker
 Build your Docker image and specify your custom tag for the image with this command: